Over the years, we have provided feedback to many clients on their product specification sheets and their quality checklists for inspections.

 Rather than a step-by-step guideline, the most useful is usually to provide them with a few real examples for different types of products.

-3 examples of inspection checklists
+3 examples of quality inspection checklists

-Last year, when personal protective equipment was severely lacking in many countries, we released some of our templates on our commercial website.
+In 2020, when personal protective equipment was severely lacking in many countries, we released some of our templates on our commercial website.

 I believe they are good starting points to understand what typically goes into one of these documents, how they are structured, and what level of detail is necessary.